 Or use any colors you like!

-- I picked a yellow color for the box but the color didn't stand out so much, especially after it's baked.
+- I picked a yellow color for the box, but the color didn't stand out so much, especially after it was baked.
 I recommend making the color darker or using a different color.

 - I added brown to green dough to make the color darker.